aa-fiu-classes/cnt-4713-web/project-2.md

 ### Common Requirements

-- The following output MUST be written to standard output (`std::cout`) in the **exact format defined**.
+- The following output MUST be written to the standard output (using `print()`) in the **exact format defined**.
 You will get no credit if the format is not followed exactly and our test script cannot automatically parse it.
-If any other information needs to be shown, it MUST be written to standard error (`std::cerr`)
+If any other information needs to be shown, it MUST be written to the standard error (using `sys.stderr.write()`)

   * Packet received: